pardhiva23/Osteosarcoma_5-Layer_DCNN/README.md

 ---

-## How to Run
-1. Upload your `kaggle.json`.
-2. Run the cells in order.
-3. The best model will be saved as `best_model.keras`.

----

 ## Prediction Pipeline
 The notebook includes a robust prediction function `predict_image()` that transforms raw histology slides into actionable data.